mnowlin/poli205/schedule.md

 layout: default
 ---

-# Course Schedule and Readings Fall 2015
+# Course Schedule and Readings: Fall 2015
 __SUBJECT TO CHANGE__.
 All changes will be announced in class.

 __READINGS SHOULD BE DONE PRIOR TO CLASS__.
+Readings on the OAKS course page are under Content -> Readings.

 __ALL ASSIGNMENTS AND QUIZZES ARE DUE BY 11:59pm ON THE DUE DATE, UNLESS OTHERWISE NOTED__.

+__FOR READING QUIZ INSTRUCTIONS SEE THE [COURSE WEBSITE](http://matthewcnowlin.com/poli205/assignments/01-reading-quiz.html)__

 __KW__: Kellstedt, Paul M. and Guy D. Whitten.
 2013. _The Fundamentals of Political Science Research_.
 Cambridge University Press.
 2nd Ed.